cosinekitty/sapphire/README.md

-# Sapphire: modules for VCV Rack 2
+# Sapphire modules for VCV Rack 2

 ## Installation
 The latest release of the Sapphire plugin is available in the